-When the replay buffer is disabled, we observe a drastic drop in performance, even falling below that of the vanilla GRPO baseline, as shown in Fig.~\ref{ab}.
-This counterintuitive result reveals that the abundant high-quality samples generated during the additional rollout phase can actually become detrimental without a proper replay mechanism.
+Disabling experience replay causes a sharp performance drop, even below the vanilla GRPO baseline (Fig.~\ref{ab}).
+This counterintuitive result shows that high-quality samples from additional rollouts can be harmful without a replay mechanism.